Icenium/bond-content/layout-and-navigation/lesson-1.md

 When creating views with Kendo UI, you'll often find yourself using common elements like headers and footers throughout your app.
 With layouts, we can define those elements in a single place, and reuse them throughout.

+The default CSS files provided with Kendo Mobile are included with the kendo.mobile.all.min.css.
+For the platform-adaptive (layout specific to particular platform) styling to work as expected, the kendo.mobile.all.min.css CSS should be referred.

 #### Action

 * **a**.
 In the index.html file, add the following markup just before the closing `<body>` tag: